The Golconda is a Generation Ship that was found in the Upaniklis system, orbiting body B 3.

 This is Captain Jonathon Forester.
 The Golconda colony needs help.

 I don’t know how else to say it.
 To anybody hearing this, this is what’s happening.
 We have a full colony on board this vessel – that’s tens of thousands of people.
 Until recently we’ve been entirely self-sufficient, but supplies are starting to run low.
 More specifically we’re lacking a lot of technical components.
 Air filters, water recyclers, circuit boards.
 Things like that.
 It’s getting harder to patch this equipment up each year.
-There’s only so long we can make do with What we have.
+There’s only so long we can make do with what we have.

-And the other thing – and this is the real kicker – is that there’s a disease going around Which is knocking people sideways.
-Flu-like symptoms but much more serious.
-People are dying.
-We’re coping as best as we can, but our medical supplies are running low.
-If it turns into a full—blown epidemic then we’re going to be in real big trouble.
 So I made the decision to reach out to you.
 Whoever you are.
 Hopefully the tech has moved on enough for our signal to be picked up this far out.
 But the others really weren’t sure if I should be doing this, because…People here don’t want interference from outsiders.
 But I don’t want to worry them by explaining the reality of our situation.
 They’re good people; I don’t want them to be scared.

 This is Dr Shay Tandis.
 Captain Forester has asked me to summarise the situation on board the Golconda, particularly in regards to a recent outbreak of disease.